limbo666/DesktopFences/README.md

 ---

 ##  Support

-If you find this project helpful, consider supporting its development!
+If this project has helped you, please consider supporting its development!
+Your contribution directly impacts how fast and far this project grows.

-Your contribution helps cover development time, new features, bug fixes, and overall project improvements.
+Maintaining and improving this tool takes time, effort, and resources.
+Donations help me:

+Dedicate more time to fixing bugs and adding features

+Cover the cost of tools (like AI assistance that speeds up development)

+Stay motivated and keep pushing the project forward

+🚀 Your support literally drives the pace of development — the more help I get, the more I can deliver!

- - Buy me a coffee
+☕ Buy me a coffee

- - Help me pay my AI subscription (development is easier with AI but costs money)
+💡 Help cover my AI subscription

-Every little bit helps and is greatly appreciated! 🙏
+Even small contributions mean a lot.
+Thank you for keeping this project alive and evolving! 🙏

 [![Donate](https://github.com/limbo666/DesktopFences/blob/main/Imgs/donate.png)](https://www.paypal.com/donate/?hosted_button_id=M8H4M4R763RBE)